Maximum of the characteristic polynomial of the Ginibre ensemble: Introduction and main results

-The proof of Theorem~\ref{thm:Ginibre} consists of an upper--bound which is based on the subharmonicity of the logarithm of the absolute value of the Ginibre characteristic polynomial and the moments estimates from Webb--Wong \cite{WW}\footnote{See Theorem~\ref{thm:WW} below.} and of a lower--bound which exploits the log--correlated structure of the field $\Psi_N$.
-More precisely, by relying on the approach of \cite{LOS18}, we obtain the lower--bound in Theorem~\ref{thm:Ginibre} by constructing a family of subcritical Gaussian multiplicative chaos measures associated with certain mesoscopic regularization of the field $\Psi_N$ -- see Theorem~\ref{thm:gmc} below for further details.
-Gaussian multiplicative chaos (GMC) is a theory which goes back to Kahane \cite{Kahane85} and it aims at encoding geometric features of a log--correlated field by means of a family of random measures.
-These GMC measures are defined by taking the exponential of a log--correlated field through a renormalization procedure.
+The proof of Theorem~\ref{thm:Ginibre} consists of an upper--bound\footnote{See Theorem~\ref{thm:WW} below.} which is based on the subharmonicity of the logarithm of the absolute value of the Ginibre characteristic polynomial and the moments asymptotics from Webb--Wong \cite{WW19} and of a lower--bound which exploits the log-correlated structure of the field $\Psi_N$.
+More precisely, by relying on the robust approach from \cite{LOS18}, we obtain the lower--bound in Theorem~\ref{thm:Ginibre} by constructing a family of subcritical Gaussian multiplicative chaos measures associated with certain mesoscopic regularization of the field $\Psi_N$ -- see Theorem~\ref{thm:gmc} below for further details.
+Gaussian multiplicative chaos (GMC) is a theory which goes back to Kahane \cite{Kahane85} and it aims at encoding geometric features of a log-correlated field by means of a family of random measures.
+These GMC measures are defined by taking the exponential of a log-correlated field through a renormalization procedure.
 We refer the readers to Section~\ref{sect:gmc} for a brief overview of the theory and to the review of Rhodes--Vargas \cite{RV14} or the elegant and short article of Berestycki \cite{Berestycki17} for more comprehensive presentations.
-It is well--known that in the subcritical phase, these GMC measures \emph{live} on the sets of so--called \emph{thick points}\footnote{ The concept of thick points is crucial to describe the geometric properties of log--correlated fields.
+It is well--known that in the subcritical phase, these GMC measures \emph{live} on the sets of so--called \emph{thick points}\footnote{ The concept of thick points is crucial to describe the geometric properties of log-correlated fields.
 Informally, these points corresponds to the extremal values of the field.} of the underlying field, \cite[Section 4]{RV14}.
-By exploiting this connection, we obtain from our analysis the leading order of the size of the sets of thick points of the Ginibre characteristic polynomial for large $N$.
+By exploiting this connection, we obtain from our analysis the leading order of the measure of the sets of thick points of the characteristic polynomial for large $N$.

-\begin{theorem} Let us define the set of $\beta$--thick points of the Ginibre characteristic polynomial:
+\begin{theorem} Let us define the set of $\beta$-thick points of the Ginibre characteristic polynomial:

-and let $|\T_N^\beta|$ be its Lebesgue measure.
+and let $|\T_N^\beta(r)|$ be its Lebesgue measure.
 For any $0<r<1$, any $0 \le \beta < 1/\sqrt{2}$ and any small $\epsilon>0$, we have

 \end{theorem}